What’s different about silicone air water barriers?

 CBC 1403.5 requires that combustible AWB in certain wall assemblies taller than 40 feet, or higher than 40 feet above grade be tested according to NFPA 285, which can be an onerous burden for some assemblies using plastic foam exterior continuous insulation or for claddings other than brick, stone, concrete etc. of significant thicknesses.
 See the snip below from the 2016 code (no change in 2019).

 The yellow highlight describes the attributes of a combustible AWB that is permitted.

 The following are the critical criteria and attributes of the silicone air-water barriers, showing that they meet the yellow highlight thresholds of CBC 1403.5 Exception 2.

 Silicone air water barriers offer the properties for meeting both requirements.

 Flame Spread: 10 Smoke Development: 185 NFPA Class A, UBC Class 1

 Oxygen Consumption (Cone) Calorimeter

 Effective Heat of Combustion: 9.8 MJ/kg Peak Heat Release Rate: 97 kW/m2 Total Heat Release: 5.6 MJ/m2

 The Oxygen consumption value is below the threshold required to support combustion, but both criteria of surface burning and oxygen consumption (effective heat of combustion) are code requirements.
 This means that the material will burn if adjacent materials are on fire, but will not burn by itself.

-Many building product representatives and design professionals are unaware of the code requirement.
+Many building product representatives and design professionals are not aware of the code requirement.
 Products like GE’s Elemax 2600 AWB and Dow’s DefendAir meet the requirements.
 They are a critical component of a code-compliant wall assembly.

 So, what’s different about silicone air water barriers?
 Sometimes it’s all about the building code.